Senior Level // Publicity Department

 What are Publicity Managers good at?

-- Have great people skills and enjoy meeting new people, because working in this role requires speaking to and spending a lot of time with other people in the industry – from other colleagues to booksellers, journalists, bloggers and designers, and of course the author themselves.
+- People skills; enjoy meeting new people, because working in this role requires speaking to and spending a lot of time with other people in the industry – from other colleagues to booksellers, journalists, bloggers and designers, and of course the author themselves

-- Being determined and having the tenacity to give 100% to a project, even when the sales of a book are lower than hoped – as sometimes a book’s success takes a while to get going.
+- Determination; and having the tenacity to give 100% to a project, even when the sales of a book are lower than hoped – as sometimes a book’s success takes a while to get going.

-- A strong team player and very passionate about what they do!
+- Collaborating; a strong team player and very passionate about what they do!

 Publicists will usually work very closely with the Marketing Team on a book launch and campaign.
 Whilst similar, people working in Marketing would work on ‘paid-for’ promotion for a campaign – i.e. raising awareness of a book through advertisements, brand partnerships or digital campaigns – which is different to the work that publicists do with the media.